laataiasu/laataiasu.github.io/content/post/2021-08-28-startup-nation-israel/index.md

 *For  the economy to take off, it required 3 additional factors: a new wave  of immigration, a new war, and a new venture capital industry*

 Ch7
-Moses  operation — memulangkan orang2 jew dr ethiopia ke israel.
+Moses  operation — memulangkan orang2 [[Jew]] dr ethiopia ke israel.
 Israel ke Ethiopia cuman 4 jam, tapi keliatannya kaya ada gaps 400 tahun

 Solomon operation